SummaryRead the full fact sheet

 A negative result from the FOBT means that blood was not detected in your bowel movement.
 This does not mean you will never get bowel cancer or that you definitely do not have cancer.

 If you receive a negative result but notice unusual changes in your bowel habits or bleeding from the bowel, visit your doctor.
-If you do not have symptoms of bowel cancer, you should continue to take the free bowel screen offer when you receive it.
+If you do not have symptoms of , you should continue to complete the NBCSP test when you receive it in the mail every two years.

 Positive result for the bowel cancer screening test